Must be Monday. New podcast! Just click on the fancy logo below.

-A particular title structure like " Witch Hunter Robin", where the title takes the form of "Adjective Noun Propername", or a slight variation of that basic form.
+A particular title structure like Mobile Suit Gundam, where the title takes the form of "Adjective Noun Propername", or a slight variation of that basic form.
 Often (but not always) the noun/adjective phrase describes what kind of thing the proper name belongs to.

 This can overlap with Role Called; however, unlike Role Called, this kind of title doesn't necessarily refer to the main character.
-Compare Character Name and the Noun Phrase.
+Compare Character Name and the Noun Phrase and The Noun Who Verbed.
 For someone whose actual name is Adjectivenoun, see Luke Nounverber.
 If the title is just The Adjective Propername (more likely in Silver Age comics than anime), that's The Adjectival Superhero.
-See Mad Lib Anime Title for other common patterns in anime titles.

-This is normal practice in Japanese, and many translations keep the Japanese wording, however odd it may sound in English.
+It's worth noting that this is a standard grammar form in Japanese and Korean (with examples ranging far beyond just television shows, and into examples like stores, restaurants and even buildings and cities), and many translations keep the Japanese or Korean word order, however odd it may sound in English.
 A more English-sounding equivalent would be "Fred the Adjective Noun" or "Fred: Adjective Noun".

 - Nurse Angel Ririka SOS